 What security measures would have helped catch Petra’s in-house attacker?

-Eastern Security’s director, Chris Pottle, always recommends an HD CCTV camera system for homeowners who want to have the best chance of catching any intruder.
-After 30 years in the industry, he says:
+Eastern Security always recommend an HD CCTV camera system for homeowners who want to have the best chance of catching any intruder.
+Our decades of industry experience mean we recommend

-- Instal vandal-resistant cameras with HD quality images and 2.8/12mm varifocal lenses so you have a choice of what you want to see
+- Installing vandal-resistant cameras with HD quality images and 2.8/12mm varifocal lenses so you have a choice of what you want to see

-- Use proven equipment and not something that has just come onto the market
+- Using proven equipment and not something that has just come onto the market

-- Make sure your system has enough memory on the hard drive to store 30 days of recording with non-stop playing and not motion record
+- Making sure your system has enough memory on the hard drive to store 30 days of recording with non-stop playing and not motion record

-- If you live alone, have a panic alarm
+- If you live alone, having a panic alarm

 With a monitored CCTV system, Petra would have been able to hit a panic alarm that would have triggered an alert at the monitoring station.
 They would have seen her attack and ensured that help was immediately on its way.